Charité Universitatsmedizin Berlin – Berlin, Germany

-Language Requirement: No language requirement.
-Many doctors at Charité speak English but some basic knowledge of German helps
+- Language requirement: None; many doctors at Charité speak English, but some basic knowledge of German helps

-Rotation Areas: Charite recommends FSM studetns consider English language rotations in Departments of Anesthesiology or various Surgical sub-specialties, including General, Thoracic, Cardiac, Neuro and Transplant Surgery, among others.
-To review the clinical rotations and research areas that are available to visiting medical students, please click here.
+- Rotation areas: Charite recommends students consider English-language rotations in aesthesiology or various surgical sub-specialties, including general, thoracic, cardiac, neuro and transplant surgery (review the clinical rotations and research areas available to visiting medical students)

 The four Charité campuses are Campus Mitte, Campus Virchow-Klinikum, Campus Benjamin Franklin and Campus Berlin-Buch.
-The Charité is one of the most prestigious medical schools in Germany, since 2003 serving as the medical faculty for both Humboldt University Berlin and Free University Berlin.
-Currently, more than 7,000 students are enrolled in the various study programs which include human medicine, dentistry, medical and nursing pedagogy/nursing sciences as well as numerous postgraduate study programs.
+The Charité is one of the most prestigious medical schools in Germany, serving as the medical faculty for both Humboldt University Berlin and Free University Berlin since 2003.
+Currently, more than 7,000 students are enrolled in the various study programs, which include human medicine, dentistry, medical and nursing pedagogy/nursing sciences as well as numerous postgraduate study programs.

-Previous Feinberg students have stayed in guesthouses or apartments to which they were referred by Charité’s international office where shared and single bedrooms in apartment style dormitories with shared kitchens are available.
-Hotel Berlin Mitte is a recommended option located close to Charite's main medical school campus, which offers single rooms in studios or shared apartments-style dormitories, with linens and internet provided.
-Please note that not all affiliated Charite Hospitals are located in the Mitte borough of Berlin.
+Previous Feinberg students have stayed in guesthouses or apartments through referrals by Charité’s international office.
+These are shared and single bedrooms in apartment-style dormitories with shared kitchens.
+Hotel Berlin Mitte is a recommended option located close to Charité's main medical school campus, which offers single rooms in studios or shared apartments-style dormitories, with linens and internet provided.
+Please note that not all affiliated Charité Hospitals are located in the Mitte borough of Berlin.
 Other students have successfully rented apartments for one month via various online rental companies.
-Housing expenses may be budgeted at approximately 550-850 Euros per month and students pay this fee directly upon arrival.
+Housing expenses may be budgeted at approximately 550-850 Euros per month, and students pay this fee directly upon arrival.
 Students find the subway in Berlin to be very accessible and reliable and that it provides great access to all parts of the city.
-It's recommended that one purchase a month-long pass upon arrival.
-To learn more about the Berlin train system, visit their English language website.
+It's recommended that students purchase a monthlong pass upon arrival.
+Visit the Berlin train system's English language website to learn more.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NUID.